Figuring out what you want from a website

 Google search your industry.
 You’ll know who your biggest competitors are.
 Look at their websites, what they offer customers through the Internet, and ask yourself if your business would benefit from a similar presence.

 This is rather important.
 If your customers are for the most part, pensioners, for example, a website may not be the best way to spend your advertising money right now.
 But if your business caters to all age groups – then the chances of customers wanting to find you online is high.

 Yes, I need a website.

-If you have determined that yes, you need a website, then you need to talk to a web developer about exactly what sort of presence you need online; be it simply a Facebook page to communicate with your customers on Facebook, an entire conversion of your business to its online equivalent, or a single page that advertises what your company is and where you’re based.
+If you have determined that yes, you need a website, then you need to talk to a web developer about exactly what sort of presence you need online; be it an entire conversion of your business to its online equivalent, or a single page that advertises what your company is and where you’re based.
 Check out my Modules page for an idea of the sort of packages Equivalent Exchange can tailor to your needs, or send in a quote request for a discussion.